As of March 21, 2104

 5.2.5 Relates that the City is evaluating alternative fire and EMS models that might involve consolidation of services, and provides that, if the City determines to further explore any such models, the City and District 36 will engage in a joint study.
 (Subsequent to approval of the interlocal agreement, the City did determine to further explore the regional fire authority model, and the City, Fire District 36 and Fire District 16 agreed to engage in a joint study, which is currently in progress.)

-- Your property taxes would be lower in Bothell than in unincorporated King County, because the Bothell municipal tax rate of $1.54 per $1,000 of assessed valuation (AV) replaces the combined County road tax and fire district tax rates of $3.25 per $1,000 AV.
-Even after factoring in the City’s utility taxes (which the County doesn’t yet have the authority to collect), the owner of a typical house assessed at $300,000 would save between $245 and $262 per year.
+- Your property taxes will be lower in Bothell than in unincorporated King County, because the Bothell municipal tax rate of $1.54 per $1,000 of assessed valuation (AV) replaces the combined County road tax and fire district tax rates of $3.25 per $1,000 AV.
+Even after factoring in the City’s utility taxes (which the County doesn’t yet have the authority to collect), the owner of a typical house assessed at $300,000 will save between $245 and $262 per year.
 Because the annexations were official at the end of February, 2014, these reduced tax rates will go into effect in 2015.

-- Your address would stay the same.
+- Your address stays the same.
 The vast majority of properties in the annexation areas have Bothell addresses, but a small number have Kirkland or Woodinville addresses.
-These would not change with annexation.
-If, following annexation, citizens in those areas were to ask to change to a Bothell address, the City would conduct public outreach to determine support for the idea, but it is not automatic.
+These did not change with annexation.
+If, following annexation, citizens in those areas ask to change to a Bothell address, the City will conduct public outreach to determine support for the idea, but it is not automatic.

 The latest annexation to Bothell in Snohomish County was the 12-acre Bloomberg Hill Island Annexation, which was approved by the Bothell City Council in October, 2011, and went into effect December 31, 2012.